Bay Area Hip Hop

-Bay Area Hip Hop: The Short History of Bay Area Rappers
+The Short History of 90s Bay Area Rappers

-But Bay Area Hip Hop has developed its own culture overtime within cities of Oakland, San Francisco, Vallejo, Richmond, as well Hayward with Spice One, 187 Fac, and the current success of Saweetie or Pittsburg with the careers of The Jacka, 2 of the Crew, and Mob Figaz, or E.Z.S.D out of Fairfield and Totally Insane from East Palo Alto.
+But Bay Area hip hop has developed its own culture overtime within cities of Oakland, San Francisco, Vallejo, Richmond, as well Hayward with Spice One, 187 Fac, and the current success of Saweetie, Pittsburg with the careers of The Jacka, 2 of the Crew, and Mob Figaz, Fairfield’s E.Z.S.D, or Totally Insane from East Palo Alto.

 Bay Area Hip Hop: Oakland

-While originally being from Los Angeles, Too Short relocated during his teen years and soon was introduced into the lifestyle of Oakland, which would lead him into beginning his career with releasing numerous of solo tapes throughout the 1980s.
+While originally being from Los Angeles, Too Short relocated during his teen years and soon was introduced into the lifestyle of Oakland.
+This would lead him into beginning his career with releasing numerous of solo tapes throughout the 1980s.

-While Too Short might be one of the most known and went on to have a very successful career within the rap game, which accounts for a span from the 1980s to the 2010s, there are others who begun around the same time.
+While Too Short might be one of the most known and went on to have a very successful career within the rap game, which accounts for a span of over 30 years, there are others who begun around the same time.

-What may lead to a debate as if they are actually from Oakland, Digital Underground is similar to MC Hammer as their music may have not represented the city of Oakland as some may wanted.
-But with the career of Digital Underground, their success help introduced 2Pac to the West Coast scene.
+What may lead to a debate as if they are actually from Oakland, Digital Underground is similar to MC Hammer as their music may have not represented the city of Oakland as some may wanted, but with the career Digital Underground had their success help introduced 2Pac to the West Coast scene.

 By the mid-1990s, the Oakland rap scene was making a name for itself with the help of Luniz’s “I Got 5 On It”, a group featuring Yukmouth and Numskull, or the career of Dru Down starting to take off, as well a few No Limit records act of Steady Mobbin’ and E-A-Ski.